-As a result, the Plaintiff, a woman in her 30s, sustained an injury to her spinal cord.
-The law firm of LGKG offered testimony of a board-certified orthopedic surgeon who testified as to the nature and extent of the Plaintiff's injuries.
+As a result, the plaintiff, a woman in her 30s, sustained an injury to her spinal cord.
+The law firm of Luxenberg Garbett Kelly & George, P.C., offered testimony of a board-certified orthopedic surgeon who testified as to the nature and extent of the plaintiff’s injuries.

 Largest Verdict In Lawrence County’s History Against A State Agency

-On September 16, 2000, the Plaintiff was operating his vehicle in a westerly direction on SR 2028 when he saw a dog in his lane of traffic.
-After steering his vehicle to avoid the dog, the passenger-side tires dropped off the paved portion of the roadway onto the berm.
+On Sept.
+16, 2000, the plaintiff was operating his vehicle in a westerly direction on SR 2028 when he saw a dog in his lane of traffic.
+After steering his vehicle to avoid the dog, the passenger side tires dropped off the paved portion of the roadway onto the berm.
 When he attempted to steer his vehicle left back onto the paved surface, it was unresponsive.
 As a result, the vehicle struck an embankment and rolled over several times.

-The law firm of LGKG hired an expert witness who was an employee of PennDOT for 32 years.
-The expert testified that the PennDOT Maintenance Manual stated that any berm drop off in excess of 2 inches is a hazardous condition.
-The expert testified that upon inspection of the roadway in question, the berm drop off ranged anywhere from 2 to 7 inches and that such a berm drop off substantially affected the Plaintiff's ability to steer his vehicle safely back onto the roadway.
+The law firm of Luxenberg Garbett Kelly & George, P.C., hired an expert witness who was an employee of PennDOT for 32 years.
+The expert testified that the PennDOT Maintenance Manual stated that any berm drop-off in excess of 2 inches is a hazardous condition.
+The expert testified that upon inspection of the roadway in question, the berm drop-off ranged anywhere from 2 to 7 inches and that such a berm drop-off substantially affected the plaintiff’s ability to steer his vehicle safely back onto the roadway.

-The law firm of LGKG hired a vocational expert who offered testimony regarding the Plaintiff's loss of past and future wages and loss of earning capacity.
+The law firm of Luxenberg Garbett Kelly & George, P.C., hired a vocational expert who offered testimony regarding the plaintiff’s loss of past and future wages and loss of earning capacity.

-The law firm of LGKG offered the testimony of a physician who specializes in physical medicine and rehabilitation.
-The physician offered testimony regarding the Plaintiff's limitations as a result of this accident.
+The law firm of Luxenberg Garbett Kelly & George, P.C., offered the testimony of a physician who specializes in physical medicine and rehabilitation.
+The physician offered testimony regarding the plaintiff’s limitations as a result of this accident.

 The jury deliberated for approximately two hours, 15 minutes before returning a verdict in the amount of $1.5 million.